 - Spread batter evenly in the pan.
 Bake for 10-12 minutes, until golden and springy.

-roll the cake
+Step 2: Roll the cake

 - Dust a clean kitchen towel with powdered sugar.